 If you switch around the letters in the word PETS you get PEST.
-I’m looking at you Roger you little mutt.
-Granted, I’m writing this after getting up with this dog no less than four times last night.
-In his defense, he had an upset stomach.
+Granted, I’m writing this after getting up with the dog no less than four times last night.
+In his defence, he had an upset stomach.
 Treating the cat’s litter box like an all-u-can-eat buffet will do that.

 The other robber of sleep this week is our cat.
 Kevin has been embracing his nocturnal side and waking me up at all hours of the night to ‘suggest’ I feed him or to just lie on my face.

 We’ve never had a cat so we’re on a bit of a learning curve.
-Litterbox protocol, kitty food, the ongoing outdoor/indoor cat debate, weird meowing, insect stalking, unprovoked pouncing, sandpaper tongue licks… this is all new pet territory.
+Litterbox protocol, kitty food, the outdoor/indoor cat debate, weird meowing, insect stalking, unprovoked pouncing, and sandpaper tongue licks are all new pet territory.

 - I can deal with scooping poop out of sandbox in my laundry room.

 - I can handle the occasional hive or sneeze resulting from fur up my nose.